richardslab/EXWAS_pipeline/README.md

 ## stuff to figure out...Ordered from most to least important

-**Add validation checks for configuration file format with informative errors**

 **simplify config file for specifying masks**

 **Create tasks to cleanup output if nextflow process crashes**